ThePrimeagen/vim-be-good/README.md

 Vim be good is a plugin designed to make you better at vim by creating a game to practice basic movements in.

+## Warning no instructions on games currently
+Working on that next or one of these days.

+To play `relative` you need to delete the line that says `DELETE ME`.
+Use relative jumps

+To play `ci{` you need to replace the contents inside the _first_ { or [ with bar.
+HINT, use ci[ or ci{ and type bar.

 ## Installation
 Use your favorite plugin manager to install!
 Only works on Nvim, the one true vim.